COMMUNITY TRAINING

 • CRESt – Community Response, Engagement, and Support program which brings emergent community volunteers together with our trained Patrollers to assist other community groups and organizations with their special events, rally’s, marches and so on.
 Through this program our Patrollers also engage directly in the management of other community benefit efforts such as the Castro Cares program, Castro Merchants, Stop The Violence program, etc.

-• CET – Community Education and Training program which develops training classes and outreach materials on a number of safety topics which are typically provided FREE to anyone seeking them.
-This program includes our FREE Community Self-Defense classes and our FREE safety whistle distribution efforts.
+• CET – Community Education and Training program which develops training classes and outreach materials on a number of safety topics which are open to all.
+This program includes our Community Self-Defense classes and our Active Shooter classes which are extremely popular.

-We also work diligently to share relevant information and concerns, ensuring the appropriate people, groups, and entities are involved in finding solutions.
+We also work diligently to share relevant information and concerns, ensuring the appropriate people, groups, and entities are involved in finding suitable long-term solutions.

 MORE ABOUT COMMUNITY SAFETY